shiwentao00/Pocket2Drug/cross_validation/README.md

 python compute_subset.py -mol_dir <path/to/sampled/molecules> -out_dir <path/of/subset/molecules>
 ```
 8. Compute molecular weight for each of the selected molecules.
 9. Prepare pdbqt files for all the pockets in the dataset.
     a.
 Convert `.yaml` files to `.smi` files.
-Modify the input and outpout directories before running.
+Modify the input and outpout directories before running
     ```
     cd prepare_pdbqt
     python generate_smi_files.py
     ```
     b.
 Generate `.pdbqt` files from the `.smi` files.
-Modify the input and outpout directories before running.
+Modify the input and outpout directories before running
     ```
     python generate_pdbqt_files.py
     ```
+10. For each pocket in a validation fold, dock the qdbqt files, and save the docking scores
+    a.
+Compute the docking boxes of each molecule to dock
+    b.
+Compute the geometric centers of the pockets in the dataset
+    c. run docking (smina)

-10. Prepare a large dataset of random drugs from Zinc/Chembl.
+11. Prepare a large dataset of random drugs from Zinc/Chembl
-11. For fold 0, develop a set of procedures to perform docking and collect results:
-For each pocket in validation fold 0,
-	i.
-Dock the sampled molecules
+12. Dock the random molecules to the pockets in the validation set
-	ii.
-Get the same number of random molecules from Zinc, dock them.
-	iii.
-Collect the docking scores.
-	iv.
-Normalize the docking scores with molecular weight.
-	v.
-Save both normalized and unnormalized docking scores.
-	iv.
-Draw the distributions of random and our model.

 The folder structure of each fold looks like this:
 ```